 The Institute for Latino and Latin American Studies

 The Institute for Latino and Latin American Studies (ILaLS) promotes intellectual inquiry and collaborative efforts to raise awareness about issues related to Latin America and the U.S. Latino/a populations at Saint Mary's College and in its surrounding communities.

 School of Economics & Business Administration

-The center fosters and supports the work Saint Mary's faculty in the area of responsible business and provides opportunities for faculty, students and community partners to collaborate on research, outreach and engagement.
+The center fosters and supports the work of Saint Mary's faculty in the area of responsible business and provides opportunities for faculty, students and community partners to collaborate on research, outreach and engagement.